 Even though many years have passed, I remember the morning we left for Meteora, the place that impressed me the most in Greece.
 Luckily I also took notes.

-Greek islands and their mythology have always fascinated travelers.
-Corfu is an island with a rich history where many civilization left their mark.
+Greek islands and ancient mythology have always fascinated travelers.
+Corfu has rich history where many civilization left their mark.
 Where time seemed to move at a slower pace.

-Grateful for the greek food & good coffee, the Ionian Sea, and the melody of their language.
+Grateful for the Greek food & good coffee, the Ionian Sea, and the melody of their language.
 What I got to see, hear, feel and live every day in Greece brought me a lot of appreciation.Continue reading “Kalimera.
-Greek Journey”
+Kerkyra Journey”